Discord4J/Discord4J/docs/Error-Handling.md

 #### `onErrorContinue`

 ⚠️ This only works **on supporting operators**: `flatMap`, `map` and `filter`, among others according to their javadocs.
-This operator goes beyond the Reactive Streams spec and uses the Reactor Context to work, therefore it is prone to issues when combining it with unsupporting operators.
-Only use this operator if you understand the consequences or you're familiar with how Reactor Context works.
+This operator goes beyond the Reactive Streams spec and uses the Reactor Context to work, therefore it is prone to issues when combining it with unsupported operators.
+Only use this operator if you understand the consequences, or you're familiar with how Reactor Context works.

-Applying `onErrorContinue` on a `Flux` will change the default behavior of treating errors as terminal events to discarding erroring elements and keeping the same sequence active.
+Applying `onErrorContinue` on a `Flux` will change the default behavior of treating errors as terminal events to discarding erroneous elements and keeping the same sequence active.

 If an error occurs, _supporting operators_ will look for the continue strategy flag before reaching other operators.

 Around `Mono` sequences, **we generally recommend sticking with resuming if you already use it**, unless you want a catch-all behavior that can override other `onError*` calls.

-👷 🏗 TODO: Include examples

 #### `onErrorStop`

 Using `onErrorStop` will revert the behavior to treating errors as terminal events.
-This can be used to accurately scope the continue strategy and avoid surprises, specially when combining it with `onErrorResume`.
+This can be used to accurately scope continue strategy and avoid surprises, specially when combining it with `onErrorResume`.

 ## Error Sources
 Typical Reactor operators will throw errors if you: